Engee documentation

 Evaluatable

-# Set pressure differential — differential pressure at which the pressure compensation is activated
+# Set pressure differential — the pressure drop at which the pressure compensation is triggered

 Details

-The differential pressure at which the pressure compensation is activated.
+The value of the pressure drop at which the pressure compensation is triggered.

 Units